Human rights, Geostrategy, and EU Foreign Policy, 1989-2008

 - Wallensteen, Peter (2011).
 Sanctions and peace research, pp. 173-182,

 - Wallensteen, Peter (2011).
 A century of economic sanctions, pp. 183-206

 - Wallensteen, Peter (2011).
 Sanctions and peacebuilding.
 Lessons from Africa, pp. 207-228.

 A New Start for EU Peacemaking?
 Past Record and Future Potential

 Johansson, Emma, Joakim Kreutz, Peter Wallensteen, Christian Altpeter, Sara Lindberg, Mathilda Lindgren and Ausra Padskocimaite (2010).
 “A New Start for EU Peacemaking?
 Past Record and Future Potential” UCDP Paper No 7.
 Uppsala: Department of Peace and Conflict Research.

 The Lisbon Treay has equipped the European Union with more tools in the field of foreign and security policy and provides for a new beginning for Europe in international peacemaking.
 In this report, a team of researchers at Uppsala University provide a unique inventory of EU participation in armed conflict, peacemaking, third party action, mediation, human rights, democracy building and sanctions.
 The report finds the record to be below expectations, and asserts that there is a potential for the EU to take on a more significant international role.

 In Search of a Due Process - Listing and Delisting Practices of the European Union

 In addition to an overview of current EU sanctions practices, this research project has also created an overview of national practices of sanctions in 11 countries of the European Union (“National Sanctions Practices in 11 European Countries”).
-This additional part, dealing more exclusively with national practices, is published separately as a PDF.
-The online overview should be considered a work in progress.
+This additional part, dealing more exclusively with national practices, was published separately.

 Angola Sanctions Work Revisited in 2009